 Note

 We recognize that some projects may require multiple visits to the hosting imaging facility.
 Multiple visits to the same facility will be allowed under the scope of the received grant.
 However, for reimbursement processing we will accept only one reimbursement request from the hosting imaging facility, and one from the grantee.

-Second Round of Funding: Requests for a second round of i4A funding to return to the same hosting facility or lab after the initial grant may be considered and will be evaluated on a case-by-case basis.
+Funding Extension: Requests for a second round of i4A funding to return to the same hosting facility or lab after the initial grant may be considered and will be evaluated on a case-by-case basis.
 If you are an i4A Access or Pro Grant recipient who has completed your scientific visit and wish to return to the same hosting facility or lab to continue your work, please contact us at [email protected].

-The chosen facility may either be an imaging core facility offering open-access services or a laboratory that provides access to their imaging equipment and can issue an invoice suitable for EMBL to cover the access costs.
+The chosen host may either be an imaging core facility offering open-access services or a laboratory that provides access to their imaging equipment and can issue an invoice suitable for EMBL to cover the access costs.

-In reviewing the submitted applications, we will consider whether the choice of the hosting imaging facility is justified and aligned with your goals and objectives.
+When reviewing the submitted applications, we will consider whether the choice of the hosting imaging facility is justified and aligned with your goals and objectives.

+Note